josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🕸️_The_Root_Map/README.md

 Humanitarian actors may centre their own rescue.

-Lawyers may centre the legal process.
+Lawyers may centre legal process.

 Religious communities may centre their moral tradition.